hectorcorrea/webdev-nutshell/tutorial.md

 puts "Hello world from a Ruby program"
 ```

-Then look at the code of `demo1.rb`, what do you think this one does?
-Run it via `ruby demo1.rb` to find out.
+Then look at the code of `hello_again.rb`, what do you think this one does?
+Run it via `ruby hello_again.rb` to find out.

 If you are new to Ruby the [Ruby in Twenty Minutes](https://www.ruby-lang.org/en/documentation/quickstart/) guide might be a good place for you to start and learn a little it about the language.